JonathanLyon2021/SmartContracts_usingWeb3.js-Infura/README.md

-When you run __node app.js__ in the terminal you should receive two separate output's in the terminal including; _Fact 0:_ output & _Total recorded facts:_ output.
+When you run __node app.js__ in the terminal you should receive two object's inside the terminal's output.
+IThe terminal should look similar to something like this:

+__Fact 0:__ "Data in a string format"
+__Total recorded facts:__ "Numeric data"

 ### Congratulations!
 You've completed the exercise!!!